It's #LonelinessAwarenessWeek and after a year of shielding, lockdowns and self isolation, we all know what loneliness feels like.

 Through our Love Your Neighbour programme, individuals unable to connect in-person will continue to be engaged remotely, on the phone, while those who would like to meet safely in-person can enjoy face to face connection for the first time in months.

 By ensuring we offer a wide range of different opportunities to engage and connect, we will work hard to ensure no one is left behind.

 Re-engaging our community

 Throughout the pandemic, we have worked tirelessly to keep older and younger neighbours connected, whether that be online or via the phone.
-Since April 2020, we’ve connected over 350 older neighbours and 100 younger neighbours to our programmes.
+Through this work, we have supported 166% more neighbours than in 2019.